jmsalcido/symptom-checker-ex/README.md

 ## Backend TODO
 - [x] Create django-rest-framework app
 - [x] Make models available in the admin panel
-- [ ] Parse XML and store it somewhere
+- [x] Parse XML and store data in static cache for now
-- [ ] Create endpoint for searching symptoms
+- [x] Create endpoint for searching symptoms
 - [ ] Create endpoint for sending symptoms
+- [ ] Add Celery support for job processing in background (redis?)
 - [ ] Create endpoint for looking at results

 ### Backend EXTRA POINTS